Category theory for scientists (Old version): Categories and Functors

 It turns out that the category $\FLin$ of linear orders is sufficiently rich that much of algebraic topology (the study of arbitrary spaces, such as Mobius strips and $7$-dimensional spheres) can be understood in its terms.
 See Example \ref{ex:simplicial set}. \end{exercise}

 \begin{example}[Category of graphs] We defined graphs in Definition \ref{def:graph} and graph homomorphisms in Definition \ref{def:graph homomorphism}.
-To see that these are sufficient to form a category, is routine.
+To see that these are sufficient to form a category is considered routine to a seasoned category-theorist, so let's see why.

 Since a morphism from $\mcG=(V,A,src,tgt)$ to $\mcG'=(V',A',src',tgt')$ involves two functions $f_0\taking V\to V'$ and $f_1\taking A\to A'$, the identity and composition formulas will simply arise from the identity and composition formulas for sets.
 Associativity will follow similarly.
 The only thing that needs to be checked, really, is that the composition of two such things, each satisfying (\ref{dia:graph hom}), will itself satisfy (\ref{dia:graph hom}).
 Just for completeness, we check that now.

 Suppose that $f=(f_0,f_1)\taking\mcG\to\mcG'$ and $g=(g_0,g_1)\taking\mcG'\to\mcG''$ are graph homomorphisms, where $\mcG''=(V'',A'',src'',tgt'')$.
 Then in each diagram below

 the left-hand square commutes because $f$ is a graph homomorphism and the right-hand square commutes because $g$ is a graph homomorphism.
 Thus the whole rectangle commutes, meaning that $g\circ f$ is a graph homomorphism, as desired.